 Please note that medication, ambulance transport, emergency medical evacuation, repatriation of the body in the event of death and any trip outside Quebec are not covered by the RAMQ health insurance plan.

-In addition to the RAMQ or the SunLife insurance, we strongly recommend that you take out additional insurance according to your needs (baggage insurance, cancellation, etc.) or to extend your coverage for a longer stay in Canada.
+In addition to the RAMQ or the Cowan insurance, we strongly recommend that you take out additional insurance according to your needs (baggage insurance, cancellation, etc.) or to extend your coverage for a longer stay in Canada.

 Find out in your country of origin before you leave, as you cannot take out such insurance from Canada.

-If you arrive in Canada before the HEC Montréal Sunlife insurance coverage period (August 16 for the fall term or January 1 for the winter term), you must obtain medical insurance covering this period.
+If you arrive in Canada before the HEC Montréal Cowan insurance coverage period (August 16 for the fall term or January 1 for the winter term), you must obtain medical insurance covering this period.
 Find out in your country of origin before you leave.